MatthewReid854/reliability/docs/Stress-strain and strain-life.rst

 Strain-Life diagram
 -------------------

-EXPLAINATION REQUIRED HERE.
-WILL BE WRITTEN SOON
+The strain-life diagram provides a visual representation of the Coffin-Manson relationship between strain and life.
+In this equation, strain is split into elastic strain and plastic strain which are shown on the plot as straight lines (on a log-log scale), and life is represented by reversals (with 2 reversals per cycle).
+The total strain amplitude is used to determine the fatigue life by solving the Coffin-Manson equation.
+When a min_stress or min_strain is specified that results in a non-zero mean stress, there are several mean stress correction methods that are available.
+These are 'morrow', 'modified_morrow' (also known as Manson-Halford) , and 'SWT' (Smith-Watson-Topper).
+The default method is 'SWT' but can be changed using the options described below.
+The equation used is displayed in the legend of the plot.
+Also shown on the plot is the life of the material at the specified strain amplitude, and the transition life (2Nt) for which the material failure transitions from being dominated by plastic strain to elastic strain.

-This function plots the strain-life diagram.
+Note that if you do not have the parameters sigma_f, epsilon_f, b, c, but you do have stress, strain, and cycles data then you can use the function 'stress_strain_life_parameters_from_data'.

-Note: If you do not have the parameters sigma_f, epsilon_f, b, c, but you do have stress, strain, and cycles data then you can use the function 'stress_strain_life_parameters_from_data'
+The residual stress in a material subjected to non-zero mean stress (as shown in the previous example) are not considered in this analysis, and the specified max and min values for stress or strain are taken as the true values to which the material is subjected.

 Inputs: